Zimele Asset Management Company Limited

-Zimele Asset Management Company Limited, also Zimele (from Zulu, independent), is a Kenyan investment company licensed by the Retirement Benefits Authority (RBA) and the Capital Markets Authority (CMA).
+Zimele Asset Management Company, also Zimele (from Zulu, independent), is a Kenyan investment company licensed by the Retirement Benefits Authority (RBA) and the Kenyan Capital Markets Authority (CMA).
 The company offers financial products and services such as unit trusts, pension funds, fund management services, and investment advice.

 With over Ksh 3 billion in funds under management, Zimele is one of the top fund managers in Kenya.
 The company has always targeted retail or individual clients, although it also provides investment advisory services to a range of corporate clients.

+History

 The company was founded in August 1998 as a co-operative society under the name Zimele Multi-Purpose Co-operative Society Ltd.

 In 2018, Zimele Asset Management was named in Kenya's Top 100 Mid-Sized Companies survey conducted by KPMG and Nation Media Group.

 In 2019, the corporation blog was nominated for the BAKE Award in the category "Best Corporate Blog" but lost to the blog of "brightermonday.co.ke".